Understanding Vocal Range, Vocal Registers and Voice Type – A Glossary of Vocal Terms

 Singers typically use this mode of phonation to obtain pitches at a very low frequency that they may not otherwise be able to access in the chest register, although it can be carried up into the chest register, as well.

-There is not much mention of the vocal fry register in singing pedagogy for several reasons.
+Until more recently, there has been little mention of the vocal fry register in singing pedagogy (and especially in classical circles) for several reasons.
 First, not everyone can access the pitches that lie below the chest register.
+(It is more common for lower voiced males - basses - to sing pitches low enough to be considered to be within the actual vocal fry register.
+A distinction is drawn here between the vocal fry register and the vocal fry effect or quality that is added as a stylistic element for brief parts of notes or words.)
 Secondly, not all teachers of voice consider this part of a singer’s range to be a separate register from chest voice.
-Thirdly, vocal fry is not considered to be a legitimate, useful or pleasant performance timbre.
-Fourthly, it is an unhealthy mode of phonation, as it may cause damage to the vocal folds, especially if used frequently.
-(Fiberoptic observation shows heavy squeezing of the arytenoid cartilages.)
-Fifthly, using this mode of phonation in the chest register can cause a singer to lose some of his or her range, specifically the high notes, in the chest register.
+Many feel as though it is merely a lower extension of the chest register.
+(This is likely the case in medium and higher voices who cannot access this lowermost register.)
+Thirdly, vocal fry is not considered by all to be a legitimate, useful or pleasant performance timbre, (although it is often added as a desirable vocal effect at the beginnings of phrases in contemporary styles of singing).
+Fourthly, it is a potentially unhealthy mode of phonation, as it may cause damage to the vocal folds, especially if used frequently.
+(As stated above, stroboscopic observation shows heavy squeezing of the arytenoid cartilages.)
+Fifthly, frequently using this mode of phonation in the chest register can cause a singer to lose some of his or her range, specifically the higher notes within the chest register.

 You can read more about the vocal fry register in Good Tone Production For Singing.